 Spyke’s BBQ has a good take-out menu too.
 Quality Texas BBQ with good sides and extra large iced teas to go.

 Texas is home of many fun lakes.
 Which have you visited.
-Like many of the others Lake LBJ has gained popularity in 2020 as a place to social distance.
-While real estate may have been easier to come by a decade ago, it is harder to find lakefront property for a reasonable price now.
+Like many of the others Lake LBJ has gained popularity.
+Real estate may have been easier to come by a decade ago.
+It is harder to find lakefront property for a reasonable price now.
 But that won’t stop us from renting a lake houses or cabins again here in the future.